 Details matter to this group of shoppers.
 Researchers will scan reviews and ratings, compare and contrast product features and assess the different levels of service that retailers offer.
 Their research is likely to take place online and in-store.
 Poor service will see them walk out of the door; lack of information online will send them straight into the arms of your rivals.
 But if you win them over, they will be back for more.

 How to attract researchers: Provide in-depth information about your product range and the service you provide.
 Publish FAQs, post images and how-to videos on your website and encourage customers to review and rate your service.
 Be helpful in-store, be available on the phone and responsive on social media and via email - these buyers are most likely to contact you with questions.

 5. The smartphone addict

 The most prolific smartphone users get their phones out in-store as part of the purchasing process.
-They might post images of themselves trying on clothes into social media to get feedback from friends.
+They might post images of themselves trying on clothes on social media to get feedback from friends.
 And they often price-check items that they like before they buy.
-Google research has found that 42% of in-store shoppers search for information online while in-store and almost half of those actually head to the retailer's own site or app.

 Have to attract smartphone addicts: First of all, you absolutely must have a mobile-friendly website.
 Also, make it easy for browsers to find your full range, including all versions, sizes and colours, so that shoppers can quickly order what they want even if they can't find it in-store.